 Read more “Join us at Tech Live! and Ecommerce Live!”

 The German ecommerce market is the second biggest in Europe and the fifth biggest in the world.
 With extremely healthy online sales figures of USD64 billion (tipped to hit USD83 billion by 2018) it’s a good time for international merchants to consider moving into this lucrative, booming region.

-Read more “WATCH: How It’s Paid: The French ecommerce market”
+Read more “WATCH: How It’s Paid: The German Ecommerce Market”

 For an online travel agency (OTA), entering new markets presents a specific set of complications.
 Not only are you juggling languages, legislation and currencies, you’re also dealing with travelers from different cultures who may expect different things from the experience.
 The only way to survive when expanding internationally is product localization using in-depth knowledge of your target region.

 Read more “Localization is key to cross-border growth for online travel agencies”

 A must-see collection of insights into how shifts in consumer technology will shape consumer behavior between now and 2020.

 With 380 million shoppers and an annual revenue of USD670 billion, Chinese ecommerce is one of the most exciting sectors in the world.
 Breaking into the market is not a simple process, however.
 The Chinese online shoppers is extremely choosy about where and how they buy their products.
 Unless you understand their preferences, it will be impossible to get their attention in such a competitive region.